ryanflorence/mootools-element-filters/README.md

 Detach your JavaScript from the DOM with Element.Behaviors.
 Describe the way elements are affected by JavaScript with a declarative interface.

-This can also serve as an alternative to structuring your application with a lot of classes.
-Write quick, bang-it-out-domready code that's still organized into testable, portable code blocks--though not always recommended, just be careful :)
+This is perfect for creating widgets out of elements.
+It can also serve as an alternative to structuring your application with a lot of classes.
+Write quick, bang-it-out-domready code that's still organized into testable, portable code blocks--not necessarily recommended, just be careful :)

 How to use
 ----------